TheCompletionsGroup/TCTUserManual/manuscript/Skyline.md

   - Green indicates that the system was completed on time
   - Red indicates that the system that is incomplete or was completed late

-###Each Skyline box:
+###Skyline Systems
+Each box summarizes the state of a system with the following information:
   - **System identifier** (underlined)
   - Number of **Completed tags** out of **Total tags**
   - Number of **Completed check sheets**  out of **Total check sheets**
   - Number of Resolved **Punches** (deficiencies) resolved out of **Total punches**
     ![Skyline top level example](images\Skylinetoplevel.PNG)

-1. To view system details, click on the underlined system identifer to view its progress.
+1. To view details for a System, click on the underlined system identifier to view its progress.
 The progress page opens in a new tab.
 ![Skyline system progress](images\Skyline-subsystemProgress.PNG)

     - To change the view to list progress by tag, click the **Details** link.